joes/quarkus-prettytime-nlp/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-_Social Style Date and Time Formatting for Java_
+_Natural language java.util.Date and human time parsing library for Java._

 [![Version](https://img.shields.io/maven-central/v/io.quarkiverse.prettytime/?logo=apache-maven&style=for-the-badge)](https://search.maven.org/artifact/io.quarkiverse.prettytime/quarkus-prettytime-nlp)

-PrettyTime is an OpenSource time formatting library.
-Completely customizable, it creates human readable, relative timestamps.
+PrettyTime :: NLP is an OpenSource, Java Library – enabling simple parsing and computer understanding of natural language, and social date references like, “let’s go to dinner at 6,” or “I’ll be on vacation for three days”.

 This extension allows you to use this library in Quarkus native applications.

-You can find more about it at https://www.ocpsoft.org/prettytime/.
+You can find more about it at https://www.ocpsoft.org/prettytime/nlp/.

 To get started, add the dependency: